blackberry/generator-beslauncher/README.md

 ### Running the Generator

+To run the generator run the following from terminal / command-prompt

+`` yo beslauncher``

+or, to list all installed generators and manually run it

+``yo``

 The generator will prompt you for eight answers.

 1. **Name** - Displayed under the app icon.